cloudmesh-community/fa18-523-61/project-report/report.md

         print ("Can't Authenticate")
         sys.exit(-1)
 ```
- Now that I'm authenticated, I can specify my search criteria for the specific tweets I want to identify and collect.
-A variable called 'SearchQuery' contains the #cats hashtag that I want to search on, the maxTweets variable contains the maximum number of tweets that I would like to collect, the 'tweetsperQry' is set to 100 as this is the maximum amount of tweets the Tweepy API is allow to gather during one iteration using the search function of the API.
+ Now that the user is authenticated, they can specify the search criteria for the specific tweets needed for identification and collection.
+A variable called 'SearchQuery' contains the #cats hashtag that users may want to search on, the maxTweets variable contains the maximum number of tweets to be collected, the 'tweetsperQry' is set to 100 as this is the maximum amount of tweets the Tweepy API is allow to gather during one iteration using the search function of the API.
 The 'fname' contains the name of the file in which the tweets will be collected.

 ```python
 """Information about the type of tweets we want to find as well as how many"""